 Last Updated on June 20, 2020 by Ellen Christian

 Posts may be sponsored.
-Post contains affiliate links.
-I may be compensated if you make a purchase using my link.
+This post contains affiliate links, which means I will make a commission at no extra cost to you should you click through and make a purchase.
 As an Amazon Associate I earn from qualifying purchases.

 Do you know how to choose the right yoga mat?
 Or, do you think all the yoga mats are the same and choose based on style?
 I remember when I was younger, I thought nothing of doing somersaults and all sorts of acrobatics outside on the ground.
 I could spend hours rolling around or sitting under a tree with a book.
 The hard ground, the grass, and rocks, none of those bothered me even a little bit.

-How to Choose the Right Yoga Mat for Success
+How to Choose the Right Yoga Mat

 We have hardwood floors in the living room where I exercise and I am beyond the stage that I can do floor exercises without some sort of padding beneath me.
 The natural choice is a yoga mat but there are so many different types and styles of yoga mats that I’m always at a loss when it comes to choosing the right one.
 All yoga mats are NOT created equal and it’s not simply a matter of choosing your favorite color or the one on sale.
 Here are a few things that you should consider.

-- Material – It used to be that the only material you could get for a yoga mat was PVC.
+It used to be that the only material you could get for a yoga mat was PVC.
 Now there are many other choices.
 PVC is fine, but it’s not an eco-friendly option.
 If that is a concern, look for options made of recycled rubber or organic cotton or jute instead.
 Remember that if you’re allergic to latex, you’ll want to avoid rubber.
 PVC has the most cushioning and cotton or jute have the least.

 How that you know how to choose the right yoga mat, which type do you prefer?